BFRDP Projects

 Project Overview

-hives with little disruption to bees.
-They also learn to assess hive needs using diagnostic sensory observations, including touch and smell, that are not easily conveyed through lectures, online videos, and books.
-Many experienced beekeeping farmers are willing to become mentors and offer practical training but do not for reasons including not having suitable locations to not having enough hives for teaching purposes.
-Therefore, through this project we are building upon the Regional Great Plains Master Beekeeping (GPMB) Program (previous BRFD # 2018-70017-28546) efforts and our project aim includes four new objectives that: 1) enhance open apiaries and field training opportunities which will promote GPMB level advancement; 2) enhance GPMB website user interface and experience for independent user tracking and long-term usage; 3) develop hands-on training kits and demonstration aids to enhance practical field training and experiential learning that complement existing lectures and online materials; and 4) continue targeted training opportunities for underserved populations.
-The overall aim of this workforce training program is to further expand practical skills and experiential learning for beginning and experienced beekeeping farmers through the enhancement of external partnerships, such as local beekeeping groups, that foster community-level engagement, support, and learning.
+Experiential learning, or "learning through reflection of doing," has proven to be a highly successful method of education, especially in hands-on professions like beekeeping.
+For new beekeeping farmers, learning how to properly manipulate hive equipment and safely manage hives with minimal disruption to bees is essential.
+They also need to develop the ability to assess hive needs through sensory observations, such as touch and smell, which cannot easily be conveyed through lectures, online videos, or books.
+While many experienced beekeepers are eager to become mentors, they often face barriers, such as lacking suitable locations or enough hives for teaching purposes.
+Through this project, we built upon the Regional Great Plains Master Beekeeping (GPMB) Program (previous BRFD # 2018-70017-28546), achieving several key objectives: 1) We enhanced open apiaries and field training opportunities to promote GPMB level advancement; 2) We improved the GPMB website’s user interface and experience, making it easier for users to track their progress independently and ensuring long-term usability; 3) We developed hands-on training kits and demonstration aids that complemented existing lectures and online materials, enhancing practical field training and experiential learning; and 4) We continued to offer targeted training opportunities for underserved populations.
+The overall aim of this workforce training program was to expand practical skills and experiential learning for both beginning and experienced beekeepers.
+This was accomplished through the enhancement of external partnerships, such as local beekeeping groups, which fostered community-level engagement, support, and learning.

-Number of Participants: 3447
+Number of Participants: 4218

 Results